Car insurance: Compulsory and voluntary excess explained

 What is voluntary excess?

-I can’t afford to pay my car insurance excess
+If you can’t pay your insurance excess